Raj Kalesh

-Raj Kalesh is an Indian magician, chef, TV host, stage choreographer and performer hailMing from Trivandrum, Kerala.
+Raj Kalesh is an Indian magician, chef, TV host, stage choreographer and performer hailing from Trivandrum, Kerala.
 He has been the host of various shows for national channels, but almost all channels in Malayalam.
 He has also appeared in films, with notable roles in movies such as Sapthamashree Thaskaraha, Ustad Hotel and Lord Livingstone 7000 Kandi.
 He is also known for Udan Panam.